 All Fairfield University students are required to attend an information session in order to apply to study abroad.
 Details on our information sessions can be found on the Fairfield University Office of Study Abroad orgsync page.

 Students who study abroad through Fairfield University for a semester on an approved program are charged regular Fairfield tuition.
 Housing and meal charges will vary by location.
 All Fairfield scholarships and aid, including federal funds, can be used towards study abroad expenses for one semester with the exceptions of athletic scholarships, tuition remission, FACHEX, tuition exchange and work-study monies.
-With the approval of the Director of Study Abroad, students with Modern Language, International Business, and International Studies majors may use Fairfield University financial aid for two semesters abroad on select programs.
+With the approval of the Associate Vice Provost for Global Strategy, students with Modern Language, International Business, and International Studies majors may use Fairfield University financial aid for two semesters abroad on select programs.

 Students who study abroad on a semester/year program are required to submit a $1,000 deposit to Fairfield University.
 This deposit is part of the total tuition cost.
 The deposits are due on the following dates: